-Lorenzo Bianchi-Hoesch suggested a minimalist tempo and atmosphere to create a specific world.
-Using that as a foundation, Abdullah Miniawy and myself wrote separately, before the energy of the collective and the sharing of our conceptions led to the final version of the texts.
-We'd decided that I would work on the theme of the departure and that Abdullah would adopt the point of view of the one who stays behind and watches the other go.
-Those two aspects, inherent to the status of "99," feed each other and manage to tell a long story, understandable through other means than just intelligible meaning, as it is weaved of both French and Arabic, the words constantly crossing without ever being translated.
-Sometimes, our voices come together, sometimes they follow each other, sometimes they grow quiet to give way to the music...
-There won't be any system-it should be obvious by now that I'm not a fan!
-As for the instrumental side of things, the songs were built through successive improvisations from which we extracted the best bits after a number of rehearsal sessions.
+I asked Lorenzo Bianchi-Hoesch to compose for the show.
+He created atmospheres on which I wrote the frame of the story.
+I never write without music.
+I always need a rhythm or an atmosphere to develop my imagination.
+Then, during our artistic residency in Royaumont, we shared this dawning universe with the three others musicians so that they could add their own touch and know-hows to it.
+The songs were built through successive improvisations from which we extracted the best bits after a number of rehearsal sessions.
 I didn't want to close off this shared world, or the individual ones each of us brought to the project.
 I trusted in the meeting of these people, I knew their individual talent, I knew they could come together.
 But I wanted us to find the way to that harmony freely.

-Can't the convening of this group and the way you work together be seen as a proposition to recognise our multiple nature?
+Amir and Rishab also sing with me.
+Sometimes, our voices come together, sometimes they follow each other, sometimes they grow quiet to give way to the music...
+There won't be any system-it should be obvious by now that I'm not a fan!
+As for the instrumental side of things, Can't the convening of this group and the way you work together be seen as a proposition to recognise our multiple nature?
 What I'm afraid of has nothing to do with those threats of terrorist attacks, of invasions...
 What scares me is the fear of the other.
 I want to fight it through words and artistic associations that show that meeting the other leads to mutual enrichment.
 It's essential for poetry to be political.
 In times as dark as ours, cultural projects must have meaning.
 The word "poetry" is often linked to silly, hollow things that claim to speak to everyone but end up saying nothing.
 In the noble sense of the word, though, poetry is a language that can rise against the words of politics, of institutions, of the media.
 It provides a salutary shift in perspective, frees us from the blinders imposed by standardised speeches, and leads to an enlargement of the small place society assigns us.
 It is proof that another form of expression is possible.
 Poetry is the most beautiful, but also the most powerful thing.
+AND...